swarnendubiswas/dotemacs/README.md

 npm update
 ```

-Install `textlint` separately so that the installation can be shared by other editors.
+Install `textlint` separately so that the installation is shared by other editors.

 ```Bash
 cd $HOME/tmp; mkdir textlint-workspace; cd ;